0xDBFB7/fluorescence_photon_counting/README.md

 ![image](fluorescence/PMT){width="\\textwidth"}

-Monitoring the output with a [^5], a 100 ns switching time was typical.
+Monitoring the output with a photodiode [^5], a 100 ns switching time was typical.
 A modulation frequency of 1 MHz was achievable, but no

 While drift in the power supply does not affect the background lock-in, it can affect run-to-run repeatability.